nus-cs2103-AY2223S1/tp/docs/team/alwhgithub.md

 Given below are my contributions to the project.

-* **New Feature**: Added feature to display Person within Tasks, and display Task within Person
+* **New Feature**: Added feature to dynamically display Person within Tasks, and display Task within Person
   * What it does: For each task, displays the person that the task is assigned to.
 For each person, displays the list of all tasks that is assigned to that person
   * Justification: Displaying the link between tasks and people assigned is one of our core features.
   * Highlights: The name and email of people assigned in tasks are edited when that person's name or email is edited (vice versa with task's name with the person)